From Stonewall to today: 50+ years of modern LGBTQ+ history

 1995: Gay and lesbian workers can get government security clearance

 Until 1995, someone who was gay or lesbian might not get a federal security clearance because government officials considered sexual orientation a security risk, the rationale being that gay and lesbian people who kept their lives secret could be subject to blackmail.
 Then-President Bill Clinton signed an executive order ending the regulation.

 1996: President Bill Clinton signs Defense of Marriage Act

 In 1996, Clinton signed a law defining marriage as a union between a man and a woman.
 In 2013, he wrote an op-ed in The Washington Post asking the Supreme Court to overturn DOMA.
 In the piece, Clinton wrote he believed the law to be "incompatible with our constitution," and the Court agreed with him.

 1996: High schooler starts Gay-Straight Alliance

 After she started the Gay-Straight Alliance at her Utah high school, Kelli Peterson—a 17-year-old lesbian senior—made national news.
-The administration didn't want to allow her LGBTQ+ group but the Equal Access Act meant the school couldn't legally prevent them from meeting.
+The administration didn't want to allow her LGBTQ+ group, but the Equal Access Act meant the school couldn't legally prevent them from meeting.
 Instead, Salt Lake City's Board of Education banned all high school clubs.
 Students sued the school, and a federal judge ruled in their favor.

 1997: Ellen DeGeneres comes out

 Ellen DeGeneres told the world she was a lesbian on the cover of Time magazine.
-Then, her television character, Ellen Morgan, became the first openly LGBTQ+ lead in a sitcom.
+Her television character, Ellen Morgan, also became the first openly LGBTQ+ lead in a sitcom.
 DeGeneres won an Emmy for writing the series, but her show was canceled a year later.
 In 2003, she started her long-running eponymous talk show and later received the Presidential Medal of Freedom from then-President Barack Obama.

 1998: Bisexual flag created